Category Archives: Gay Marriage

 marriage equality, urging the Supreme Court to rule that voters in

-California were not entitled to ban same-sex marriage there, according
+California were not entitled to ban same-sex marriage

 to an administration official.